As you get older, it’s not unusual to become more fearful of things or cautious in everyday life. I definitely noticed it once I reached my 30s.

 The first fear I confronted was flying.
 The initial 10 minutes of taking off makes me cry every time.
 Naturally, I had to take a plane to get to Jordan, so mission accomplished…

 I also don’t typically like putting my head underwater.
-When I was 19 and snorkelling with my sister in Hawaii, I had a panic attack.
+When I was 19 and snorkeling with my sister in Hawaii, I had a panic attack.
 I had to be dragged out of waist-deep water by a lifeguard, which was very embarrassing.

-However, I had to face this when a change in the itinerary to Jordan meant our group spent four hours snorkelling and diving in the Red Sea.
+However, I had to face this when a change in the itinerary to Jordan meant our group spent four hours snorkeling and diving in the Red Sea.
 I was terrified, but everyone was in the water and I knew I couldn’t be the only one left on the boat.
-It was really the encouragement of all my fellow travellers that inspired me to get on with it and get in – with my head submerged, no less.
+It was really the encouragement of all my fellow travelers that inspired me to get on with it and get in – with my head submerged, no less.

 I saw the most beautiful thing – a giant sea turtle

 They cheered me on, reassuring me that I’d have a great time and, if I didn’t, I could just get straight out.
 If you’re with more established friends, they tend to let you off the hook.
 But people you’ve just met tend to push you a bit more – and it works.

 Luckily, almost as soon as I entered the water, I saw the most beautiful thing – a giant sea turtle.
 Suddenly, all that fear vanished and I ended up swimming with it, which was the most magical experience.
 The same happened when we were canyoning in the Wadi Mujib.
 One minute I was sliding down a waterfall, thinking, “I’m probably going to die.”
 The next, it felt like flying and I wanted to do it all over again.

 We laughed every single day

 Everyone in our group looked after me during those moments.
 I wasn’t looking for people to pick me up on the trip – it was just something that happened naturally.
 I think it was a collective realization that when you put the group first, everyone has a better time.